hjsith/hjsith.github.io/_posts/2021-11-28-stocking-up-overview.markdown

 ### Backend for Frontend

-We decided to directly integrate our 'Backend for Frontend' functionality into our componenet files.
-This made understanding the data flow a lot easier instead of calling a helper method from another file to retrieve the data for us.
+We decided to integrate our 'Backend for Frontend' functionality directly into our component files.
+This format made understanding the data flow a lot easier instead of calling a helper method from another file to retrieve the data.
 Below you can see an example of how this looked:

 ```javascript
   componentDidMount() {